Supplement: ODE Plugin Explanation¶

 OffsetMap::iterator it0 = offsetMap.find(*it);

-// so that matrix is applied.
+// so multiply by that matrix.

 Position offset(Position::Identity());